Government Affairs Committee

 The Government Affairs Committee tracks pending legislation and regulations which impact the water and wastewater industry at the local, state and national level.
 Members of the committee actively participate in stakeholder meetings for various regulations, prepare regulatory updates for the membership, and participate in development on regulations and policies.

-- Inform RMWEA membership of upcoming policy and legislative actions
+- Inform RMWEA membership of upcoming policy and legislative actions by

-- Participation in CDPHE roundtable meetings
+- Participation in CDPHE stakeholder meetings

 - Coordination with Colorado Wastewater Utility Council